frithnanth/raku-Math-Libgsl-Statistics/README.md

   * Math::Libgsl::Statistics::UInt64

-All the following functions are available for the classes correspondig to each datatype, except where noted.
+All the following functions are available in the modules correspondiing to each datatype, except where noted.

 ### mean(@data!, Int() :$stride? = 1, Int() :$n? = (@data.elems / $stride).Int --> Num)